Tibro coat of arms

 Schools in Tibro municipality

 17 active school units in Tibro, Västra Götalands län.
-Most common school forms: 9 preschool, 4 compulsory school, 3 after-school care (a school can have multiple forms).
+The three most common school forms: 9 preschool, 4 compulsory school, 3 after-school care (+3 more) (a school can have multiple forms).

 Key metrics — Tibro municipality